aws-samples/sample-mpc-app-packaging-using-kiwi-ng/recipe/README.md

-# Kiwi-ng Recipe to package the sample app into a ZOA TEE Image.
+# Kiwi-ng Recipe to package the sample app into a ZOA Attestable Amazon Machine Image (AMI).
 appliance.kiwi, config.sh and overaly-files specific to Nvidia and TPM device configuraiton are core files to review.